tzero86/tzero86-bits/content/posts/relevant.md

 ## Relevant - THM Room

-This is another writeup, this time for 'Relevate' TryhackMe's room.
+This is another writeup, this time for 'Relevant' TryhackMe's room.
 This is a writeup detailing all my process to root this room, flaws and all.
 I embrace mistakes and try to learn from them, therefore this post also includes my failed attempts.
 You have been warned :)

 PS: I'm gonna be adding the penetration testing report for this room soon.
 I need to put in all the information, vulnerabilities, and any other information that could mimic a real-world report for a pentest assessment.
 Anyways, thanks for stopping by.
 Leave a comment, leave your feedback or suggestions.
 Have a great day!